eekcoopuw/jobmon/docsource/architecture.rst

 A Role (aka Actor) is a human or an external system that interacts with Jobmon.
 Most roles are human, but some system roles exist because they initiate a use case.
-For example, the UGE scheduler is a system role because it initiates the Use Case "Launch a Job."
+For example, the UGE distributor is a system role because it initiates the Use Case "Launch a Job."

 One person will often play the part of different Roles during the same day.
 For example, at IHME a Coder will often also be an Application Operator.